onyx-and-iris/voicemeeter-api-powershell/README.md

 The following strip commands are available:

--   mute: bool
+-   mute: boolean
--   mono: bool
+-   mono: boolean
--   mc: bool
+-   mc: boolean
 -   k: int, from 0 to 4
--   solo: bool
+-   solo: boolean
--   A1-A5: bool
+-   A1-A5: boolean
--   B1-B3: bool
+-   B1-B3: boolean
 -   limit: int, from -40 to 12
 -   gain: float, from -60.0 to 12.0
 -   label: string